ElifKir/Basic-Website-Design-/README.md

 The photo is taken from pinterest.

-The project is uploaded as a zip.
+The project is uploaded as a zip&rar.
 You can download logo, photo and source code.
 Thank you!

 **SCREENSHOTS**